 5 year fixed mortgages are very often taken by first time buyers, who may be one of the most likely groups of customers to want to move home within that time.

 If then tied to that lender by a redemption penalty that could be 5% of the balance (or even more than that on some long term 5 year plus deals) they could be caught by a huge penalty if that lender is not able to port the mortgage to the new property on the terms they need.

 like not being able to lend enough money for example, or accepting the new property type.

-Fixed rate mortgages are also in general a bad idea when the likelihood of big decreases in interest rates is high.
-You might need to be a DIY economist to really be able to predict this though.
+Fixed-rate mortgages are also generally a bad idea when the likelihood of big decreases in interest rates is high.
+You might need to be a DIY economist to be able to predict this though.

 For the last five years or more most industry pundits have predicted interest rate increases within a year or two, and yet the only change has been down slightly.

-For anyone who is really interested in saving money though, and who could afford increases in costs variable, discount and tracker products will very often end up being cheaper long term than fixed deals.
+For anyone interested in saving money though, who could afford increases in costs then variable, discount and tracker products will very often end up being cheaper long term than fixed deals.